 Pat Kirkwood was a musical comedy star who was, at the time, the highest paid actress on the London stage.
 She and Prince Phillip met when her boyfriend, society photographer Baron Nahum, introduced them backstage at the Hippodrome Theatre when Pay was headlining the revue Starlight Roof.

 Phillip and Pat later dined together in public in London before dancing until dawn at a nightclub - all while Elizabeth was at home, eight months pregnant with Charles.
 They allegedly met a further six times and corresponded via letter.
-The contents of these letters are to remain secret until such time as the Duke of Edinburgh passes away and is assigned an official biographer.
+The contents of these letters are to remain secret until such time as the late Duke of Edinburgh is assigned an official biographer, following his 2021 death.

 Rumours that Pat was the Prince's mistress ruined her career.
 As is protocol, the royal palace would not issue a statement responding to the gossip, so Pat was left to defend herself alone.